Pathway to Profession

 Freddy Falcon’s Career Toolkit is one such resource that offers a variety of information and guidance from choosing a major to nailing the interview.

 Resumes and Cover Letters

-Once students and alumni are ready to put their interviewing skills to the test, the Career Services office offers mock interviews both online and in-person sessions.
-If you are interested in an in-person mock interview, contact Career Services to set up a date and time.
-Within the confines of a simulated interview, our staff members can develop and ask real interview questions and then offer critiques.
+Once students and alumni are ready to put their interviewing skills to the test, the Career Services office offers mock interviews both online and in person.
+If you are interested in a mock interview, contact Career Services to set up a date and time.
+Within the confines of a simulated interview, our staff members can develop and ask real interview questions and then offer advice.